jinqueeny/rankdoby.github.io/portfolio.md

 ![quote-machine]({{ site.baseurl }}/images/quote-machine.png)

 This is a project I made for myself and was a part of [Freecodecamp's](http://freecodecamp.com/) intermediate projects.
-This project was used as an introduction to apis by retrieving JSON (JSONP) data from the api, and incorporating that data onto a website that simply displayed a random quote every time you pushed the "new quote" button.
+This project was used as an introduction to APIs by retrieving JSON (JSONP) data from the api, and incorporating that data onto a website that simply displayed a random quote every time you pushed the "new quote" button.

 At the user's expense, the user can also tweet the quote with the author as a hastag.